E2 Visa Holder Health Insurance Rules

 Eligibility for health insurance

-• A qualifying individual health insurance plan
+• A qualifying individual health insurance policy

-• An employer-based health insurance plan
+• An employer-sponsored health insurance plan

 Insurance options for E2 visa holders